-Calpe sells insurance both as a co-insurer in support of other insurers and as either a sole insurer or coparticipant through partnerships with managing general agents ("MGAs").
+Calpe is predominantly a primary insurer but also writes reinsurance of two Irish portfolios on a quota share basis.
+Calpe sells insurance both as a co-insurer in support of other insurers and as either a sole insurer or co-participant through partnerships with managing general agents ("MGAs").
 Calpe underwrites a mixed portfolio of risks across the motor market from personal lines to commercial risks, with the intention of maintaining a diverse portfolio of niche risks, avoiding over-dependence on any one sector.
-In 2018, Calpe diversified its portfolio further with the addition of a new MGA that writes Employers' Liability and Public Liability business in the United Kingdom and Republic of Ireland.
+In addition to the motor book Calpe also supports a specialist niche MGA that writes Employers' Liability and Public Liability business in the United Kingdom and (through a quota share reinsurance) the Republic of Ireland.

-TRC, together with some of its subsidiaries including Calpe, is rated A+ by A.M.
+TRC, together with certain other (re)insurance subsidiaries including Calpe, is rated A+ with stable outlook by A.M.
 Best.